Manchester Racecourse: Castle Irwell

-When Fitzgerald died the property passed to his son (also called John), who refused to renew the lease when it expired in 1867 "for just and Christian reasons" and the course was closed.
+When Fitzgerald died, the property passed to his son (also called John), who refused to renew the lease when it expired in 1867 "for just and Christian reasons" and the course was closed.

 New Barns

 The race meetings were then transferred to a new course at New Barns, Weaste.
 New Barns hosted the Lancashire Plate, over seven furlongs, which was run from 1888 to 1893 and was one of the most valuable races in the country with a prize of £11,000.
 It was renamed the Prince Edward Handicap in 1894, worth £2,000.
 New Barns (and Castle Irwell) traditionally staged the final fixture of the British flat racing season, with the highlight being the Manchester November Handicap.

-Racing continued at New Barns for over 30 years but in 1889 the owners of the course were served notice that the Manchester Ship Canal Company were to seek powers to compulsorily purchase the land for the construction of a new dock and warehouses.
+Racing continued at New Barns for over 30 years but in 1889, the owners of the course were served notice that the Manchester Ship Canal Company were to seek powers to compulsorily purchase the land for the construction of a new dock and warehouses.
 After a protracted court case The Ship Canal Company took possession of the land in 1902. and the New Barns course closed.
 Dock Number 9, its warehouses & railway sidings from New Barns Junction with adjacent timber yard were built on the site of the old Steeple Chase Courses & spectator stands.

+Sports historian Dr Sam Oldfield said "New Barns would have been a central hub to the community."
+She added that there were multiple examples of New Barns hosting athletic competitions.
+Rugby, cycling and other sports also took place at the course, which was also home to markets, public events and political rallies.